CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 How the |library| parsers work
 ------------------------------
+A parser is composed of two Python classes:

+1. Schema class
+2. Parser class

 Each parser performs three main actions:

 1. Run a show command and collect the device output.